Rich Rollins

-Richard John Rollins (born April 16, 1938) is an American former Major League Baseball third baseman.
-He played with the Minnesota Twins (1961–68), Seattle Pilots / Milwaukee Brewers (1969–1970), and Cleveland Indians (1970).
-During a 10-year baseball career, Rollins hit .269 with 77 home runs, and 399 runs batted in (RBI).
+Richard John Rollins (April 16, 1938 – May 13, 2025) was an American professional baseball third baseman.
+He played in Major League Baseball (MLB) for the Minnesota Twins (1961–68), Seattle Pilots / Milwaukee Brewers (1969–1970), and Cleveland Indians (1970).
+He was named an All-Star with the Twins in 1962.
+During a 10-year baseball career, Rollins's batting average was .269 with 77 home runs, and 399 runs batted in (RBI).

+Early life

+Richard John Rollins was born on April 16, 1938, in Mount Pleasant, Pennsylvania, near Pittsburgh.
+The family moved to the Cleveland, Ohio, area, where Rollins attended Parma High School.
+Rollins played baseball in high school as well as for an American Legion team.
+He accepted a baseball scholarship to Kent State University, where he played for the Golden Flashes from 1958 to 1960.
+He primarily played second base while at Kent State.
+Rollins had a .429 batting average in 1959, and a .358 batting average his senior year, with a career batting average of .3891.
+He was named three times to the All-Mid-American Conference team.
+He played second base, with future major league player and manager Gene Michael at shortstop.

+He graduated in 1960, with a Bachelor of Science degree in Health, Physical Education and Recreation.

 Playing career

-Minor League Career
+Minor League career

-After playing collegiate baseball at Kent State University from 1958 to 1960, and hitting .358 in his senior year, Rollins was signed for $6,000 as an undrafted free agent by the then Washington Senators prior to the start of the 1960 season and assigned to the Wilson Tobs in the class-B Carolina League.
+Rollins was signed for $6,000 as an undrafted free agent by the then Washington Senators prior to the start of the 1960 season.
+He was assigned to the Wilson Tobs in the Class-B Carolina League, under future major league manager Jack McKeon.
 He hit into a triple play in his first professional game, which left a significant impact on his baseball career.
 As a result, despite the embarrassment, it was the main motivation for Rollins to become a better ballplayer.
-After hitting .341 with eight home runs and 43 RBI in 62 games, Rollins was promoted to the Single-A Charlotte Hornets in the South Atlantic League to start the 1961 season.

-After hitting .270 with four home runs and 16 RBI in 36 early-season games at Charlotte, he was promoted to Triple-A Syracuse in the International League for three games.
+After hitting .341 with eight home runs and 43 RBIs in 62 games, in 1961, Rollins was promoted to Syracuse Chiefs in the Triple-A International League (IL).
+A few weeks into the season, after playing only three games, he was assigned to the Single-A Charlotte Hornets in the South Atlantic League.
+He hit .270 with four home runs and 16 RBIs in 36 early-season games at Charlotte, playing four games in the outfield and then being shifted to third base.